aquanomics/SeaChangeMobileApp/ios/Pods/Target Support Files/Pods-SeaChangeMobileApp/Pods-SeaChangeMobileApp-acknowledgements.markdown

 MIT License

-Copyright (c) 2015-present, Facebook, Inc.
+Copyright (c) Facebook, Inc. and its affiliates.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal